Mystery Photo, Is that John M. Browning?

 Mystery Gun

-Also, as you can see by the email thread, we think the tan uniform is US Army, and the Officer uniforms are French (one calvalry).
+Also, as you can see from the email thread, we think the tan uniform is from the US Army, and the officer uniforms are French (one calvalry).
 Again, we can’t be sure.
 Those distinguished men with the gloves and canes are a mystery.
-Would you have any idea when this picture was taken, where, and of course, why?
+Would you have any idea when this picture was taken, where, and, of course, why?

 J. Schreiber